-Such one-off remuneration may be paid for particularly good results in relation to areas in which targets have not already been set, a heavy workload or long working hours.
-This may, for example (not exhaustive), be in connection with:
+Such one-off remuneration may be paid for particularly good results in areas in which targets have not already been set, or for heavy workloads or long working hours.
+This may, for example, be in connection with (list not exhaustive):

 - Insourcing and outsourcing projects

 - Acquisition or divestment of business areas

-- Restructurings or special operational adjustment of business areas or staff functions
+- Restructurings or special operational adjustments of business areas or staff functions

 - Special development projects

 - Special operational conditions.

-One-off remuneration may also be used in connection with unforeseen events or circumstances which have had a significant impact on already set targets.
+One-off remuneration may also be used in connection with unforeseen events or circumstances which have had a significant impact on agreed targets.